Search our archive

 Karen Cummings in BCT, Dick Whittington and his Cat, 1964

 By 1970 Sheila Robbins had started the Bishopsteignton Children’s Theatre which accomodated the younger generation, and ran alongside the Bishopsteigntion Players for many years.
-Read about the Children’s Theatre here; https://www.bishopsteigntonheritage.co.uk/people/organisations/bishopsteignton-childrens-theatre-interview-with-sheila-robbins/

-May 1965 saw the production of Love from a Stranger, a play in 3 acts by Frank Vosper, which is based on a story by Agatha Christie and was produced by Bob Caldwell.
+May 1965 saw the production of ‘Love from a Stranger’, a play in 3 acts by Frank Vosper,

 Programme for the play 'Love from a Stranger' presented by the Bishopsteignton Players front

-Programme for the play Love from a Stranger performed by Bishopsteignton Players 1965.
+Programme (front) for the play ‘Love from a Stranger’ performed by Bishopsteignton Players 1965.

 Programme for the play 'Love from a Stranger' presented by the Bishopsteignton Players inside

-Inside Programme for the play Love from a Stranger performed by Bishopsteignton Players 1965.
+Programme (inside) for the play ‘Love from a Stranger’.

 Photograph of the cast in a scene from the play 'Love from a Stranger' presented by Bishopsteignton Players

-A scene from the play Love from a Stranger performed by Bishopsteignton Players 1965.
+A scene from the play ‘Love from a Stranger’ presented by Bishopsteignton Players.

 Once married they move to an inaccessible cottage in the countryside, and as everything runs smoothly at first the young bride starts to become suspicious of her husband’s strange behaviour.
 As the mystery deepens she discovers that her husband is a murderer and that she is in line to become his next victim.
 The climax of the play sees Cicely pleading for her life while unknown to her husband, she slips poison into his coffee.

 It is also documented in a newspaper article that both Diane Leeson and Edward Perkin gave compelling performances.
 Diane Leeson new to the players did not show any signs of stage fright and exhibited the emotions of happiness, uncertainty and stark terror within her role with conviction.
 Edward Perkin portrays an evil person who is planning a clever murder with a Canadian accent (that was exceptional) and also made the slow deterioration in his mental stability totally believable.
 Ann Cook was Mavis Wilson, the mutual friend, while Jane Caldwell played Louise Garrard the boring but charming elderly, hair-brained aunt of Cicely and Hodgson, the gardener, was performed by Matthew Shadbolt.
-It was stated in two different newspapers articles that the play was performed with vivid realism by all the cast and that the producer Bob Caldwell managed to get the most from the cast’s characters with help from the lighting effects and sinister background music.

-A scene from the play Love from a Stranger performed by Bishopsteignton Players 1965.
+A scene from the play ‘Love from a Stranger’ performed by the Bishopsteignton Players.

-It was documented on the minutes of the Bishopsteignton Players Committee dated 22/06/65 that takings from this production amounted to £43 -6s -3d whilst expenses were £45 -9s -5d.
-It is also recorded in the Bishopsteignton Players accounts ledger that there was income and expenditure for the play Love in a Mist which was performed 27-29th Nov 1965.
-To complete the year 1965 Bishopsteignton Players performed the pantomime Robinson Crusoe by Conrad Carter and Trudy West at the end of December.
+To complete the year 1965 Bishopsteignton Players performed the pantomime ‘Robinson Crusoe’ by Conrad Carter and Trudy West at the end of December.
 This panto was directed by Bob Caldwell and it was the fifth year that a pantomimes had been performed in the village.
 Each year the productions got more ambitious and this year had a massive cast of sixty including a large number of children.

-Newspaper article commenting on the Bishopsteignton Players AGM held 1965/66.
+Newspaper cutting Bishopsteignton Players AGM 1966

-Early May 1966 Bishopsteignton Players performed Charlotte’s Hastings 3 Act Play, Bonaventure, a costume drama in which the entire action takes place in a convent of a nursing order near Norwich in 1947.
+Early May 1966 Bishopsteignton Players performed Charlotte’s Hastings 3 Act Play, ‘Bonaventure’, a costume drama in which the entire action takes place in a convent of a nursing order near Norwich in 1947.

 Programme for the play 'Bonaventure' presented by Bishopsteignton Players front